 The smoother and more tangle-free your hair before attempting any combing or styling, the better.
 Conditioning products are key for long hair, both in the shower and out; this is where most of your hair care dollars should go, as you’ll likely be using a lot of them.
 But before applying any conditioning product, leave-in or not, gently wring out as much water from your hair as possible to help the products penetrate the cuticle and deliver moisture to the deeper layers.

-Conditioning products are key for long hair, both in the shower and out; this is where most of your hair care dollars should go.
+Conditioning products are key for keeping long hair healthy, both in the shower and out; this is where most of your hair care dollars should go.

 For long hair, leave-in conditioners make more sense than traditional in-shower versions, which only have a few minutes to do their work before being rinsed away.
 And since blow-drying should be done only on occasion (more on heat styling below), the leave-in variety is the perfect way to “set” your hair as it air-dries and bring out its natural texture, whatever that may be.
 Hair Balm is one of the most versatile products of its kind and has something to offer any hair type.
 If you aren’t sure of your hair type or how to care for it, take our hair care quiz to get started!